A Young Supernova Selection Pipeline For The LSST Era: Introduction

-In this study, we propose a new set of selection criteria for TiDES that are focused on selecting transients as early as possible for the purpose of producing a SN sample for early-time astrophysical studies.
-Our criteria are designed to be used in conjunction with the other selection criteria implemented within TiDES, specifically focusing on enhancing the TiDES sample of early-time SN spectra.
-Whilst early triggering is our primary objective, our selection criteria must also ensure that the young SN (YSN) sample is not highly contaminated.
-This is due to TiDES having a limited number of fibre hours that we do not want to waste on non-real sources.
-By using the ZTF live transient alerts and LSST simulations, we aim to demonstrate that our proposed selection criteria will provide TiDES with more early-time SN targets to follow-up with 4MOST than the current selection criteria, whilst minimising the contamination.
+In this study, we propose a new set of selection criteria for TiDES-like surveys that are focused on selecting transients as early as possible for the purpose of producing a SN sample for early-time astrophysical studies.
+Our criteria are designed to be used in conjunction with other selection criteria that are implemented within TiDES-like surveys, with a specific focus on enhancing the sample of young (early-time) SN (YSN) spectra.
+Throughout this study we define a YSN as a SN at a phase prior to $-10$ days with respect to peak brightness.
+Whilst early selection is our primary objective, our selection criteria must also ensure that the YSN sample is not highly contaminated.
+This is due to the limited number of observing hours available for TiDES-like surveys that we do not want to waste on non-real sources.
+By using the ZTF transient alerts and LSST simulations, we aim to demonstrate that our proposed selection criteria will provide TiDES-like surveys with more early-time SN targets to follow-up than the current selection criteria, whilst minimising the contamination.

-Additionally, we investigate observing strategies with the aim of optimising the 4MOST observing strategy for the use case of the TiDES SN survey and our YSN selection criteria.
-We explore different observing strategies to improve the quality of the obtained SN spectra, also considering the need for a quick follow-up of the targets in order to make full use of the early SN triggers provided by our YSN selection criteria.
-We do not consider the impact that the investigated observing strategies have on the other 4MOST surveys when determining an optimal strategy.
-In this work our objective is not to produce a full observing strategy for 4MOST, but rather to provide guidelines for future works towards developing and simulating the 4MOST observing strategy.
+Additionally, we investigate observing strategies with the aim of optimising a 4MOST-like observing strategy for the use case of a TiDES-like SN survey and our YSN selection criteria.
+We explore different observing strategies to improve the quality of the obtained SN spectra, also considering the need for a quick follow-up of the targets in order to make full use of the early SN selection provided by our YSN selection criteria.
+We do not consider the impact that the investigated observing strategies have on the non-SN surveys when determining an optimal strategy.
+In this work our objective is not to produce a full 4MOST-like observing strategy, but rather to provide guidelines for future works towards developing and simulating 4MOST-like observing strategies.